-Using the Paddle Shifters in D position (D-Paddle Shift Mode) When you are driving in D position, you can shift the transmission up or down manually with the paddle shifters.
+Using the Paddle Shifters in D position (D-Paddle Shift Mode) U.S. models only

+When you are driving in D position, you can shift the transmission up or down manually with the paddle shifters.

 To shift up or down, use the + (right) or - (left) paddle shifter on each side of the steering wheel.